 We currently have limited marketing, sales and distribution capabilities, including a limited number of direct sales representatives.
 We intend to distribute our products through direct sales and independent contractor and distribution agreements with companies possessing established sales and marketing operations in the medical device industry, but there can be no assurance that we will be successful.
-To the extent that we enter into co-promotion or other arrangements, our product revenue is likely to be lower than if we directly market or sell our products.
+To the extent that we enter into co-promotion or other licensing arrangements, our product revenue is likely to be lower than if we directly market or sell our products.
 In addition, any revenue we receive will depend in whole or in part upon the efforts of such third parties, which may not be successful and are generally not within our control.
 If we are unable to enter into such arrangements on acceptable terms or at all, we may not be able to successfully commercialize our products.
 If we are not successful in commercializing our existing and future products, either on our own or through collaborations with one or more third parties, our future product revenue will suffer and we may incur significant additional losses.

-For our Gastroplasty Device, we rely on our license with Creighton University, and any loss of our rights under such license agreement, or failure to properly maintain or enforce the patent applications underlying such license agreement, could materially adversely affect our business prospects for the Gastroplasty Device.
+We rely significantly on licenses from third parties, particularly our license with Creighton, and any loss of our rights under such license agreements, or failure to properly maintain or enforce the patent applications underlying such license agreements, could materially adversely affect our business prospects.

-The patents and patent applications in our patent portfolio related to the Gastroplasty Device are not owned by us, but are licensed from Creighton University.
-Presently, we rely on such licensed technology for our Gastroplasty Device and relied on it in developing the SMART Dilator and bite blocks products and may license additional technology from other third parties in the future.
-The Creighton license agreement gives us rights for the commercial exploitation of the patents resulting from the patent applications, subject to certain provisions of the license agreement.
-Failure to comply with these provisions could result in the loss of our rights under the Creighton license agreement.
-Our inability to rely on these patents and patent applications which are the basis of certain aspects of our Gastroplasty Device technology would have an adverse effect on our business.
+A significant number of our patent applications in our patent portfolio are not owned by us, but are licensed from Creighton and other third parties.
+Presently, we rely on licensed technology for certain of our products and may license additional technology from other third parties in the future.
+Such license agreements give us rights for the commercial exploitation of the patents resulting from the patent applications, subject to certain provisions of the license agreements.
+Failure to comply with these provisions could result in the loss of our rights under these license agreements.
+Our inability to rely on these patent applications which are the basis of certain aspects of our technology would have a material adverse effect on our business.

-Further, our success will depend in part on the ability of us, Creighton University and other third-party licensors to obtain, maintain and enforce patent protection for our licensed intellectual property and, in particular, those patents to which we have secured exclusive rights.
-We, Creighton University or other third-party licensors may not successfully prosecute the patent applications which are licensed to us, may fail to maintain these patents, and may determine not to pursue litigation against other companies that are infringing these patents, or may pursue such litigation less aggressively than necessary to obtain an acceptable outcome from any such litigation.
+Further, our success will depend in part on the ability of us, Creighton and our other third party licensors to obtain, maintain and enforce patent protection for our licensed intellectual property and, in particular, those patents to which we have secured exclusive rights.
+We, Creighton or our other third party licensors may not successfully prosecute the patent applications which are licensed to us, may fail to maintain these patents, may determine not to pursue litigation against other companies that are infringing these patents, or may pursue such litigation less aggressively than necessary to obtain an acceptable outcome from any such litigation.
 Without protection for the intellectual property we have licensed, other companies might be able to offer substantially identical products for sale, which could materially adversely affect our competitive business position, business prospects and results of operations.